Julia-Wonderland/Julia-Wonderland/README.md

 ## 🧠 About Me
 - Third-year AI student with 7+ years of programming experience
 - Active in AI community (hackathons, research-oriented projects)
-- Started programming in high school through participation in Polish IT Olympiad (Olimpiada Informatyczna)
+- Started programming in C++ in high school through participation in Polish IT Olympiad (Olimpiada Informatyczna)
 ---

 ## 🚀 Featured Projects